17:1. These words spake Jesus, and lifted up his eyes to heaven, and said,

 because they are not of the world, even as I am not of the world.

-In v.11,12, the same word 'keep' refers to preservation in their relationship to God.
+In v.11,12, the word 'keep' (kept) refers to preservation in their relationship to God.

-Here, the meaning is protection from the Enemy.
+Here, the sense is protection from the Enemy of God.

-But meanwhile, He is able to 'keep' us, even in a world dominated by Satan.
-16:33
+Meanwhile, He is able to 'keep' us, even in a world dominated by Satan.
+Joh 16:33

 - Request #5 -